-The race track being built to host bobsleigh, skeleton and luge events at the Beijing 2022 Winter Olympic Games will be first of its kind in the world to span 360 degrees, it has been confirmed.
+The race track being built to host bobsleigh, skeleton and luge events at the Beijing 2022 Winter Olympic Games will be first of its kind in the world to span 360 degrees, Chinese media has claimed.

 The Xiaohaituo Bobsleigh, Skeleton and Luge Track is due cover an area of 125,937 square metres with a vertical drop of 127 meters, according to project contractor Shanghai Baoye Group Corp.